AdobeDocs/analytics.en/help/landing/an-landing.md

    * You can use the report as is.
    * You can drag one or more segments into the Segment drop zone at the top.
 For example, drag the segment [!UICONTROL Mobile Customers] and watch the results change.
    * You can change the date range by going to the calendar at the top right.
-   * YOu can
+   * You can add dimension breakdowns, drag in other metrics, and generally customize the report in any way you wish.

 More learning options:

-* Notice that you have access to a 20-minute video overview of Analysis Workspace at the top left.
+* Notice that you have access to a 20-minute video overview of Analysis Workspace at the top left of any report you open.
+* For new users, we recommend the [Training Tutorial](https://www.youtube.com/watch?v=lCH1Kl1q9Wk) video that walks you through building a new project.
-* Here is a link to the complete Analysis Workspace
+* Here is a link to the [complete Analysis Workspace documentation](/help/analyze/analysis-workspace/home.md).
+* Here is the complete [YouTube playlist for Analysis Workspace](https://www.youtube.com/playlist?list=PL2tCx83mn7GuNnQdYGOtlyCu0V5mEZ8sS).

 ## Navigate the Learning tab {#navigate-learning}